 Ice & Snow - Remove It Before You Go - its the law

 Remember to remove all ice and snow from your vehicle before driving, especially from the hood, windows and roof.
 It’s the law in New Jersey!
 Motorists who fail to do so face fines of $25 to $75 for each offense, regardless of whether the ice and snow is dislodged from the vehicle.
 If flying ice or snow causes property damage or injury to others, motorists face fines of $200 to $1,000 for each offense.
 There are approximately 500 fatalities in the United States per year due to icy road conditions.

 Before, during and after severe winter conditions, check in on older loved ones, friends and neighbors to ensure that they are okay and have the resources they need to remain safe and healthy.

-The Twp. of Washington Fire Department and local officials are asking residents to please spend five minutes locating your fire hydrant and dig it out of the snow.
+The Twp. of Washington Fire Department and local officials are asking residents to please make sure your fire hydrant is dug out of the snow.
 This simple task could make the difference between saving your home or not.

 Township Codified Ordinance requires every property owner / tenant etc. on which a hydrant is located to remove snow and ice from around fire hydrants within 24 hours of the end of a snowstorm